pypa/pipenv/docs/docker.md

 In general, you should not have Pipenv inside a linux container image, since it is a build tool.
 If you want to use it to build, and install the run time dependencies for your application, you can use a multistage build for creating a virtual environment with your dependencies.

-In this approach, Pipenv in installed in the base layer, it is then used to create the virtual environment.
+In this approach, Pipenv in installed in the base layer and it is used to create the virtual environment.
 In a later stage, in a ``runtime`` layer the virtual environment is copied from the base layer, the layer containing pipenv and other build dependencies is discarded.

 This results in a smaller image, which can still run your application.
 Here is an example ``Dockerfile``, which you can use as a starting point for doing a multistage build for your application:

     FROM docker.io/python:3.9 AS builder

     RUN pip install --user pipenv

     # Tell pipenv to create venv in the current directory
     ENV PIPENV_VENV_IN_PROJECT=1

     # Pipfile contains requests
     ADD Pipfile.lock Pipfile /usr/src/

     WORKDIR /usr/src

     # NOTE: If you install binary packages required for a python module, you need
     # to install them again in the runtime.
 For example, if you need to install pycurl
     # you need to have pycurl build dependencies libcurl4-gnutls-dev and libcurl3-gnutls
     # In the runtime container you need only libcurl3-gnutls

     # RUN apt install -y libcurl3-gnutls libcurl4-gnutls-dev

     RUN /root/.local/bin/pipenv sync

     RUN /usr/src/.venv/bin/python -c "import requests; print(requests.__version__)"

     FROM docker.io/python:3.9 AS runtime

     RUN mkdir -v /usr/src/.venv

     COPY --from=builder /usr/src/.venv/ /usr/src/.venv/

     RUN /usr/src/.venv/bin/python -c "import requests; print(requests.__version__)"

     # HERE GOES ANY CODE YOU NEED TO ADD TO CREATE YOUR APPLICATION'S IMAGE
     # For example
     # RUN apt install -y libcurl3-gnutls
     # RUN adduser --uid 123123 coolio
     # ADD run.py /usr/src/

     WORKDIR /usr/src/

     USER coolio

     CMD ["./.venv/bin/python", "-m", "run.py"]

 ```{note}